UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 6. Grant Azure AD permissions to your Azure application.

-7. Log in to the Azure Public Cloud using the SPN account.
+7. Log in to the public Azure using the SPN account.

-8. Create a new resource group using the SPN account in the Azure Public Cloud.
+8. Create a new resource group using the SPN account in the public Azure.

-9. Remove the resource group you just created from the Azure Public Cloud.
+9. Remove the resource group you just created from the public Azure.

 10. Create your Azure Stack environment.